nasa/harmony-regression-tests/README.md

 image base name and notbook name to the list of targets in the `.github/workflows/build-all-images.yml` file.

-Finally, add the image base name to the `images` array on line 6 of the `run_notebooks.sh` file and line 20 of scripts/test-in-bamboo.sh.
-For instance, if the image is named `ghcr.io/nasa/regression-tests-foo`, then we would add `foo` to the arrays.
+Finally, add the image base name to the `all_images` array in the `run_notebooks.sh` file and the `all_tests` array in `scripts/test-in-bamboo.sh` script.
+For instance, if the new image is named `ghcr.io/nasa/regression-tests-foo`, then we would add `foo` to both arrays.

 The `run_notebooks.sh` file can be used as described above to run the test suite.
 Notebooks are expected to exit with a non-zero exit code on failure when run from `papermill`.